Political positions of Rodrigo Duterte: Capital punishment

 During the 2016 election, Duterte campaigned to restore the death penalty in the Philippines.
 Duterte reportedly supported capital punishment for criminals involved in drug trafficking and use, gun-for-hire syndicates and those who commit "heinous crimes" such as rape, murder, and robbery.
-Duterte has vowed "to litter Manila Bay with the bodies of criminals".
+Duterte has vowed "to litter Manila Bay with the bodies of criminals."

 LGBT rights

 In February 2016, Duterte criticized boxer Manny Pacquiao after the latter's controversial comments about LGBT couples being "worse than animals", stating that the boxer did not have the right to judge others in such a manner.
 Duterte has also advocated in support of anti-discrimination measures to protect LGBT individuals in his capacity as a mayor.
-He has remarked that, in his view, "the universe is ruled by the law of a God who is forgiving, merciful, compassionate and loving, the same God who created all of us equal".
+He has remarked that, in his view, "the universe is ruled by the law of a God who is forgiving, merciful, compassionate and loving, the same God who created all of us equal."

 In terms of the legalization of same-sex marriage, Duterte stated in January 2016 that he feels sympathetic to LGBT people on the issue while still believing that he should not push against the current legal code of the Philippines.
 He noted that law depicts the matter in terms of religious doctrine and intermingles secular marriage with sacramental holy matrimony, which traditionally is only between one man and one woman.
 He stressed his feelings of affection for his LGBT friends and family members though indicating his agreement with traditions.
 Duterte has stated that he used to be gay, but was "cured" of his homosexuality when he met his wife, Elizabeth.

 In March 2017, Duterte stated his opposition on same-sex marriage and retracted his support for civil unions, believing in the Civil Code of the Philippines that states marriage is between a man and a woman only.
-He recognized differences between the Filipino and Western cultures regarding same-sex unions and criticized attempts by the latter to impose the culture on the former, saying that the Filipino culture is based on Catholic teachings as the Philippines is a Catholic-majority country.
+He recognized differences between the Filipino and Western cultures regarding same-sex unions and criticized attempts by the latter to impose the culture on the former, saying that the Filipino culture is based on Catholic teachings as the Philippines is a Catholic-majority country and the Catholic church is considered to be as de facto state religion in the Philippines.
 In December 2017, however, he expressed support for same-sex marriage but said that the Civil Code will have to be changed.
 In October 2020, after Pope Francis expressed support for same-sex civil unions, Duterte's spokesman Harry Roque said that the president had long supported civil unions, and that "even the most conservative of all Catholics in Congress should no longer have a basis for objecting" to them after the Pope's endorsement.